oklas/react-textarea-autocomplete/README.md

 Run `yarn` to fetch dependencies.

+### Dev playground
-Run `yarn dev` for bundling.
+Run `yarn dev` and open http://localhost:8080 for playground

+### Build and link

-In the folder run `yarn link` and then in your project folder `yarn link react-textarea-autocomplete` to link together.
+Run `yarn buil` then in the folder run `yarn link` and then in your project folder `yarn link @webscopeio/react-textarea-autocomplete` to link together.

 Your PR's are welcomed! ❤️